-Sometimes old books, maps, and other publications pile up at home after trips.
-If you are not planning on using them again, consider donating or recycling them.
-Again, local Scout troops and outdoor youth programs may want guidebooks and maps for planning adventures, especially if they are not too old.
+Old books, maps, and other publications often pile up at home after trips.
+If you’re not planning on reusing them, consider donating or recycling them.
+Scout troops and outdoor youth programs could use guidebooks and maps for planning adventures.

-If the books are not too well worn, they could be donated to the local library, provided the library wants them.
-If all else fails, they can be recycled as paper products.
+If the books are still in good condition, your local library might accept them as donations.
+And if all else fails, they can be recycled as paper products.

-However, very old books or maps may have some historical value, so inquire with the local hiking club if they would be interested in them, especially if the books or maps are related to the local area.
+Do note that very old books or maps may have some historical value.
+Check with your local hiking club if they’d be interested in them.
+These artifacts, especially if they’re related to the local area, can contribute valuable knowledge.

-Getting rid of old gear doesn’t have to be a pain or cause an impact on the environment by being dumped in a landfill.
-Instead, used outdoor equipment can be recycled to be made into new products or enjoyed by other outdoor enthusiasts.
+Getting rid of old gear doesn’t have to be a hassle or environmental concern.
+With these responsible methods, your used outdoor equipment can be transformed into new products or find new owners.